SahilRaj005/Automated_Audit_Reconciliations/README.md

 **Robotic Process Automation for the Extraction.pdf** is the paper based on the work that is done, which is submitted to the journal "Current Issues in Auditing" of the American Accounting Association.

-## Licensing, Authors, Acknowledgements <a name="licensing"></a>
-This work is performed by: Alaa Khzam, Wim Janssen, Tjibbe Bosman, Jeroen Bellinga, and Seyit Hocuk.
-Most of the coding is done by Wim Janssen and Alaa Khzam.

-We thank, Olof Bik, Arjan Brouwer, and Joris Roosen for their support, comments, and encouragement of this project.

 Feel free to use the code.